uk-gov-mirror/ministryofjustice.hmpps-manage-supervisions/doc/adr/0002-start-with-a-monolith.md

 intended to test functionality with a very small number of users.
 It will not be mastering data to be reused by other services for the forseeable future.

+In this ADR, we use the following terminology:

+* *Monolith*: A single server-side application that renders a user interface, manages data storage, and provides APIs for third parties, within a particular bounded context.
+No implication is intended around the size of the application itself, or of its context.

 ## Decision

 We will initially build the "Manage a Sentence in the Community" product as a single server-side application.